 If you sign in to WordPress.com via a non-secure Internet connection, like a public Wi-Fi connection at your local coffee shop, your account may be more vulnerable to hijacking.
 To keep the bad guys out, we recommend using HTTPS.

 To enable HTTPS you need to head on over to the Users –> Personal Settings screen.

 Once there you want to check the box that says “Always use HTTPS when visiting administration pages” and then press the Save Changes button at the bottom of the page.
 When you log back in, you’ll be rolling with SSL encryption.

 With this option turned on, you may find that WordPress.com is more sluggish over the https connection.
 That’s because nothing that’s transmitted over SSL is cached, so it takes some extra work to re-download all the information on a page.

 How do I get those annoying security warnings to go away?

-If you’re using Internet Explorer, you may receive warnings as you navigate around your admin with HTTPS enabled.
-To disable those, follow this process:
+You may receive warnings as you navigate around your admin with HTTPS enabled.

 - Go to Tools > Internet Options in your browser menu.